 Get Your Deposit Back!

 Most vacation rentals require a damage deposit.
 Want yours back?
 Believe me, hosts want to give it back.
 Seriously, no vacation rental homeowner ever made money by keeping deposits.
-Damage deposits are meant only to discourage the mistreatment of homes and is rarely enough to cover the cost to repair such damage.
+Some hosts are more lenient than others in forgiving minor issues, but damage deposits are meant only to discourage the mistreatment of homes and is rarely enough to cover the cost to repair such damage.
 Unexpected damages due to mistreatment also risk making the home unusable for the next guests, which are often only hours away.

 Aside from flagrant abuse or group size misrepresentation there really isn't much excuse for holding anyone's deposit if renters do what is asked of them.
 This is where attentiveness to the house guide pays off.
 Your host will provide clear instructions as to what you are expected to do before checking out and it's a good idea to go over them well beforehand.
 You don't want to wait until the morning you leave to discover all that is required to do to get your deposit back.
 If you wait until the last minute, and discover a long list of requirements, you are likely to risk being late to checkout.
 Scheduling requirements usually mean that housekeeping arrives promptly after checkout time, typically 10 a.m., and discovering you don't have enough time to complete your checkout tasks creates a problem for everyone and may result in extra charges.
 At least the night before you leave, check your house guide for your responsibilities which typically include making sure all trash is at it's final receptacle, bedding removed, dishes put away, etc. As for everything else, simply make sure the house is left the way it was when you arrived.
 If you moved patio furniture, put it back.
 If a swim ladder was up when you arrived, don't leave it down in the water.
 If water toys were stored when you arrived, put them back where you found them.
 All hosts provide clear and specific directions regarding what is expected of you in order to leave the house in a condition that assures your deposit return.
 Waiting until the last minute to find out what these requirements are can be costly.